Skip to main content

 What we need from you to publish your Roku SDK app:

-3.)
-Tell us the name of your Roku Channel
+2. Tell us the name of your Roku Channel.

-• The splash screen appears when your Roku channels start.
-It's the first image your viewers see for around 1 second while your video content loads.
+• Splash Screens: These appear briefly when your Roku channel starts and are the first thing viewers see while your video content loads.
+Required sizes:

 If you have a Roku Direct Publisher channel: Roku is discontinuing Direct Publisher.
 Use our custom SDK Roku Channel solution to convert your Direct Publisher to an SDK Channel!